Kakamotobi/Learned/Computer Network/Computer-Network.md

 ## Types of Computer Network Architecture
 ### Client-Server Architecture
 - Network nodes may be either clients or servers.
+- A **server** is a computer designed to process requests and deliver data to another computer over the internet or a local network.
   - Servers provide resources like memory, processing power, or data to clients.
+- A **client** is a computer that sends requests to servers and receives the responses.
   - Clients may communicate with each other but do not share resources.
 ### Peer-to-Peer (P2P) Architecture
 - Computers have equal powers and priviledges.
 - Each device in the network can act as either a client or server.